eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## GitHub Repository

 A GitHub repository should setup for an I-D as outlined in [Section 3.2 of RFC 8874](https://www.rfc-editor.org/rfc/rfc8874.html#section-3.2).
 The [i-d-template](https://github.com/martinthomson/i-d-template) can be used to get started.
-It provides many nice features, including integrations with the Datatracker.
+It provides useful features, including integration with the Datatracker.
 The resulting repository should be associated with the I-D using the Datatracker `github_repo` tag.
 This should be done even if GitHub is not to be used to collaborate on the I-D.

 A GitHub repository typically exists within a GitHub organization.
-However, this is not always the case (e.g., a repository in a personal GitHub account), and even when it is, the GitHub organization may not be appropriate to associated with the I-D. In the event there is not an appropriate GitHub organization to associate with I-D, it is best not to specify anything for the Datatracker `github_org` tag.
+However, this is not always the case (e.g., a repository in a personal GitHub account), and even when it is, the GitHub organization may not be appropriate to associated with the I-D. In the event there is not an appropriate GitHub organization to associate with I-D, it is best to not specify anything using the Datatracker `github_org` tag.

 ## README

 The GitHub repository associated with the I-D should include a [README](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-readmes).
 The README should include information about the repository, whether or not it is being used to collaborate on the I-D, and any code associated with the I-D. The latter may be achieved by including direct links to such code or by including links to other resources that include information about such code.
-These resources may be a file, folder, or [wiki](https://docs.github.com/en/communities/ within the GitHub repository or the GitHub organization associated with the I-D. The QUIC WG's [Implementations wiki](https://github.com/quicwg/base-drafts/wiki/Implementations) is an example.
+These resources may be a file, folder, or [wiki](https://docs.github.com/en/communities/) within the GitHub repository or the GitHub organization associated with the I-D. The QUIC WG's [Implementations wiki](https://github.com/quicwg/base-drafts/wiki/Implementations) is an example.

+## Implementation Status

+An Implementation Status section, as defined {{?RFC7942}}, should be added to an I-D. It should include any GitHub organization or GitHub repository associated with the I-D.

 ## Errata

-In the event an I-D becomes an RFC, people looking for code are less likely to reference the Datatracker.
+In the event an I-D becomes an RFC, people looking for code are less likely to reference the Datatracker, and the Implementation Status section is likely to have been removed.
 Any GitHub organization or GitHub repository associated with the RFC should be made available as [inline errata](https://mailarchive.ietf.org/arch/msg/edm/ku3cd5xTla7tbtohVYWWW7-XTIg/).

 # Security Considerations